ljwags/ceuy3013-project-template/README.md

 First instantiate a new object of ``Horizontal Alignment``:

-*In this we include the (x-coordinate, y-coordinate, speed, tangent length), all of which should be given.*
+*In this, we include the (x-coordinate, y-coordinate, speed, tangent length), all of which should be given.*

 ```python
 >>> stateroute18h = HorizontalAlignment(2,5,60,3000)